 - IP address or range-use the --ip-address option.
 For an IP address use the dotted notation.
 A range is used to specify several consecutive mappings, for example, the notation 1.1.1.0/30 is used to specify the IP addresses 1.1.1.0 to 1.1.1.3.
 Multiple mappings can be specified with a comma. - VLAN-use the --vlan-id option.
 An integer number specifies the VLAN.
-Multiple mappings can be specified using a comma.

-• MPLS/VPN-use the --mpls-vpn option.
-The notation of the MPLS/VPN mappings is RT@PE-IP[:label].
-RT is the route target of the VPN.
-PE-IP is the loopback IP of the PE router connected to that VPN.
-The label parameter denotes the MPLS label assigned to that VPN by the router.
-If you configured the SM to identify the VPN using RD (Route Distinguisher) instead of RT (Route Target), the notation is RD@PE-IP[:label].
-The RT or RD can be specified using the ASN:n notation or the IP:n notation.
-Multiple mappings can be specified using a comma.
-For more information on the MPLS/VPN mappings, see the MPLS/VPN BGP LEG Reference Guide.
+Multiple mappings can be specified using a comma. - MPLS/VPN-use the --mpls-vpn option.
+The notation of the MPLS/VPN mappings is VPN-ID@PE-IP.
+VPN-ID is the VPN identifier of the VPN site (it can be RT or RD).
+The PE-IP is the loopback IP address of the PE router attached to the VPN.
+For more information on the MPLS/VPN mappings, see the Cisco SCMS SM MPLS/VPN BGP LEG Reference Guide.